Vitamin K2: Benefits and Optimal Intake Tips

 2.1 Top food sources rich in vitamin K2

 There are several dietary sources of vitamin K2.
-Fermented foods like natto (a traditional Japanese soy dish) are especially rich in K2.
-It is also found in cheese, eggs, and meat.
-A varied diet that includes these sources is recommended for optimal intake.
-Keep in mind that the amount of K2 varies depending on how the food is processed and where it comes from.
+Fermented foods such as natto (a traditional Japanese soy dish) contain relatively high amounts of vitamin K2.
+Smaller amounts are also found in foods such as cheese, eggs, and meat.
+A varied and balanced diet can help support adequate vitamin K intake.
+The vitamin K2 content may vary depending on food type, processing, and origin.

 2.2 Comparing K1 and K2